AmSarthak/RAG_Ollama/README.md

 ## 🧱 Future Improvements

-* Add a web UI using Streamlit or Gradio
+* Add a web UI using React
+* Make WebAPI using Flask/Django.
 * Support for multiple documents
 * OCR for scanned PDFs
 * Use local embeddings via Ollama (`llama3:instruct-embed` when available)